RealWeeks/guerilla-backbone-overview/README.md

 Obviously this is just the scripts directory, and we will be adding more files and folders as we go, but this is a good starting place for most apps.

-Obvious this is some sort to blog app at least to start.
+Obvious this is some sort to Todo app at least to start.
 We'll see where this takes us.

 I know you're itching to see some code.
 So lets dive in here.